marcusoftnet/simpleboard/README.md

 - make draggable

 ## Done
+- add a little text for the reference number
 - better test data
 - move the work-item to separate tag
 - Do nice formatting of cards